khashayarplus3/Forecasting_Incomes_Honours_Thesis/README.md

 Another significant factor was the program(major) that people studied had a large impact on incomes.
 This result was same with the field the individual is occupied in as there is a large deviation between the incomes between different occupational paths.
-The result also found that the year of graduation makes a difference in early career incomes as graduating during an economic downturn can hindurr the graduate's incomes for almost a decade.
+The result also found that the year of graduation makes a difference in early career incomes as graduating during an economic downturn can hindur the graduate's incomes for almost a decade.
 To see the quantitative impact of these variables, pls consult the research paper.

 **Organization**